abpframework/abp/docs/Tutorials/AspNetCore-Mvc/Part-I.md

 * `BookAppService` is derived from `AsyncCrudAppService<Book, BookDto, Guid>` which implements all CRUD methods defined above.
 * `BookAppService` injects `IRepository<Book, Guid>` which is the default repository created for the `Book` entity.
 See the [repository document](../../Repositories.md).
+* `BookAppService` uses `IObjectMapper` to convert `Book` objects to `BookDto` objects and vice verse.
+Startup template uses the [AutoMapper](http://automapper.org/) library as the mapping provider.
+Since you haven't defined any mapping configuration, AutoMapper's [inline mapping](http://automapper.readthedocs.io/en/latest/Inline-Mapping.html) feature is used to automatically configure the mapping.
+This works fine if both classes have identical properties, but may cause to problems if they not.
+See the [AutoMapper integration document](../../AutoMapper-Integration.md) for details.

 ### Auto API Controllers